janessatran/janessatran.github.io/_posts/2021/2021-02-02-coolconsolethings.md

 category: Tech
 ---

-I work a lot with the rails console and learned a few cool things you can do inside the console that I wanted to share with you all.

-*(Also, if you're unfamiliar with the **rails console**, it's a command that lets you interact with your Rails application from the command line.)*
+I work a lot with the rails console and learned a few cool things you can do inside the console that I wanted to record.
+If you're unfamiliar with the **rails console**, it's a command that lets you interact with your Rails application from the command line.

 ## Useful Things You Can Do In Rails Console